Nabilson/Capstone/Capstone/Readme.txt

 *****************************************************************************
 Instructions on compiling the code

-SDL is the only library required by the code.
+SDL is the only external library required by the code.